What to do if you are thinking of transferring from UWE Bristol to another university or college.

 You should follow the above process if you are a student based at one of our UK partner colleges.
 You can also seek guidance from staff at your college.

 Students on an ITE or PGCE Education course

 If you wish to withdraw from an ITE or PGCE Education course, you will need to contact your Programme Leader in the first instance.

 If you are an international student, transferring will have implications for your immigration status.
 Please contact the Immigration and Student Visa Support Service if you would like to discuss any issues.

 Implications of transferring

 You may still be liable to pay some or all of your fees.
 Please read through the UWE Bristol Tuition Fee Policy for further information.
 If you need support, you could book a face-to-face or telephone appointment with a UWE Bristol Money Adviser.
 Alternatively, The Students' Union at UWE Advice Centre may also be able to provide information and advice.

-If you have completed enough credits to be eligible for an interim award (eg CertHE or DipHE), you can request it when you notify us of your withdrawal.
-Your eligibility for an award is shown in the 'Results and notification of credit and assessment marks' tab within myUWE.
+If you have completed enough credits to be eligible for an interim award (for example, CertHE or DipHE), you can request it when you notify us of your withdrawal.
+Your eligibility for an award is shown in the My marks tab in MYUWE.

 Transferring to a new university or college may affect how your final award is classified, so do check their academic regulations.